For Young Men:

 #20: The 5 Love Languages by Gary D. Chapman

 This, in my opinion, is the single most important book on here.
 This book teaches you that love is different for every human being.
 Each person receives and gives love in a different way.
-As a husband you learn how you give and receive love, and how your spouse gives and receives love.
+As a husband, you learn how you give and receive love, and how your spouse gives and receives love.
 As a father, it shows you how your children give and receive love.
-It was a huge stepping stone in finding common ground with a wife that is the polar opposite of myself.
+It was a huge stepping stone in finding common ground with a wife that is the polar opposite of me.
 In matters of the heart, communication, sex, and respect.
 I’m just still working on the implementation of all this.
 It also helped me to understand 3 boys that were vastly different from me.
 Every man should strive to make their children feel loved and secure.
 If you aren’t doing that, you Sir, are a fucking asshole.
 For all my single guys, use this book as you see fit.
 Just remember that with great power, comes great responsibility……

 #21: Hostage to the Devil: The Possession and Exorcism of Five Contemporary Americans by Malachi Martin